t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 This can cover authenticating platforms, end devices, data and code units.
 Today authentication typically relies on the installation of a secret on IoT end devices and on computing devices (e.g. a device certificate).

+### Edge Organization and Federation

+In a distributed system context, once edge devices have discovered and authenticated each other, they can be organized, or self-organize, into hierarchies or clusters.
+Such groups can also form federations with other edge or remote clouds.

 ### IoT End Devices Management

 IoT end device management includes managing information about the IoT devices, including their sensors, how to communicate with them, etc. Edge computing addresses the scalability challenges from the massive number of IoT end devices and IoT data value by separating the scalability domain into edge/local networks and remote network.